About

 Nomination Guidelines

 The SCAPPS conference has been an outstanding knowledge dissemination forum since 1969.
 More importantly, SCAPPS has showcased Franklin Henry Young Scientist Award winners, who are outstanding research trainees.
 Many more outstanding trainees have benefited from the rich scholarly environment provided by the SCAPPS conference.
 These outstanding students have been trained by excellent mentors and supervisors.
-As a result, the SCAPPS Executive would like to recognize faculty members, who have provided their students with exceptionally good supervision and mentoring.
-These supervisors and mentors may have positively influenced their trainees through research training and/ or other efforts that enhanced the career paths of the trainees.
-As a result, the trainees are moving onto a productive career and exhibiting high quality work.
-The purpose of this award is to recognize outstanding supervisors and mentors who have helped SCAPPS trainees develop.
-The number of faculty members to be recognized each year should be equal to or less than 2.5% of the number of Professional SCAPPS members on that given year.
-A Professional SCAPPS member can only receive the award once and must be present at the Annual General Meeting to formally receive the award.
+As a result, the SCAPPS Executive would like to recognize faculty members with an exceptional record of trainee supervision and mentorship.
+These supervisors have had a positive influence on their trainees through research training and/or other efforts that have enhanced the career paths of these individuals.
+Trainees may include graduate and undergraduate students, research associates, postdoctoral and early career researchers.

-Each SCAPPS Graduate Supervisor Award will include a plaque/ certificate as well as a formal letter of recognition.
-The SCAPPS Graduate Supervisor Awards will be made public at the Annual General Meeting.
+Each award winner will receive a plaque/certificate as well as a formal letter of recognition at the Annual General Meeting.

 Application